ROSEN, SKILLED INVESTOR COUNSEL, Encourages Mereo BioPharma Group plc Investors to Secure Counsel Before Important Deadline in Securities Class Action – MREO

-WHY: Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of American Depositary Shares (“ADS”) of Mereo BioPharma Group plc (NASDAQ: MREO) between June 5, 2023, and December 26, 2025.
+WHY: Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of American Depositary Shares (“ADS”) of Mereo BioPharma Group plc (NASDAQ: MREO) between June 5, 2023 and December 26, 2025, inclusive (the “Class Period”).
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than April 6, 2026.

-SO WHAT: If you purchased Mereo securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+SO WHAT: If you purchased Mereo ADSs during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 WHAT TO DO NEXT: To join the Mereo class action, go to https://rosenlegal.com/submit-form/?case_id=52452 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than April 6, 2026.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.